jQSfire125/my_blog/_posts/2020-07-05-rm-masters.markdown

 	* Naked Statistics by Charles Wheelan
 	* An Introduction to Statistical Learning by James G., Witten D., et al.
 	* Think Stats by Allen B. Downey
-	* Data Science from Scratch by Joel Grus
+	* **Data Science from Scratch by Joel Grus**
 	* Hands-on Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron
 	* The Hundred-Page Machine Learning Book by Andriy Burkov
 	* Information Theory, Inference and Learning Algorithms by David MacKay

+***Bold means completed**

-This list can be greatly expanded, and that is what will happen as I finish courses and keep learning.
-I will also be modifying it and updating it as I learn more.
+This blueprint can be expanded and modified, and that is what will happen as I finish courses and keep learning..
 It is great to finally have a roadmap for this journey!

 [danbourke]: https://www.mrdbourke.com/aimastersdegree/